RCN-ECS/2022_TrainingIntegrationWorkshop/README.md

 '* indicates session will be broadcast virtually

 ## Monday August 15
 Some partipants will arrive in Boston on Monday and spend the night at the Boston Logan Hilton.
 A bus will depart from the hotel at 10am and drop off at Portsmouth Dock.
+For more information see [Information on travel and reimbursement](travel.md)

 ## Tuesday August 16
 * 13:15 Guests arrive to Portsmouth Transportation Center